-136 nonparticipating candidate's expenditures or obligations, 137 contributions, whichever is greater, alone or in conjunction with 138 independent expenditures exceeds the distribution amount under 139 subsection 8 of this section, the commission shall issue immediately to 140 any opposing Missouri clean election act candidate an additional amount equivalent to the reported excess.
-Matching funds are limited 141 to two times the amount originally distributed under subdivisions (1), 142(3), (5), or (6) of subsection 8 of this section, whichever is applicable.
-143

-- 11. New party and independent candidates certified prior to the primary election are eligible for revenues from the fund in the same amounts and at the same time as an uncontested primary election candidate and a general election candidate as specified in subsections 7 and 8 of this section.
-New party and independent candidates certified after the primary are eligible for revenues from the fund in the same amounts as a general election candidate, as specified in subsections 7 and 8 of this section. - 12.
-Participating and certified candidates shall report any money 152 153 collected, all campaign expenditures, obligations, and related activities to the commission thirty days preceding a general election or a primary election in which the candidate was defeated.
-Upon the filing of this 156 final report, the candidate shall return all unspent fund revenues to the commission.
-The commission shall ensure timely public access to 157 158 campaign finance data and may utilize electronic means of reporting 159 and storing information. - 160 13.
-The participating and certified candidate's campaign 161 treasurer shall obtain and keep: - 162 (1) Bank or other account statements for the campaign account 163 covering the duration of the campaign; - (2) A vendor invoice stating the particular goods or services 164 165 purchased for every expenditure of fifty dollars or more; and - 166 (3) A record proving that a vendor received payment for every expenditure of fifty dollars or more in the form of a cancelled check, 167 receipt from the vendor or bank or credit card statement identifying 168 169 the vendor as the payee. - The treasurer shall preserve the records for two years following the 170 candidate's final report, required under subsection 11 of this section, 171 for the election cycle.
-The candidate shall submit photocopies of the 172
+- 135 (6) For gubernatorial general elections, the amount of revenues 136 distributed shall be four hundred thousand dollars per candidate in the 137 general election. - 138 If the immediately preceding election cycles do not contain sufficient 139 electoral data, the commission shall use information from the most 140 recent applicable elections. - 11.
+When any disclosure report shows that the sum of a 141 142nonparticipating candidate's expenditures or obligations, or contributions, whichever is greater, alone or in conjunction with 143 independent expenditures exceeds the distribution amount under 144 subsection 10 of this section, the commission shall issue immediately to 145 any opposing Missouri clean election act candidate an additional 146 amount equivalent to the reported excess.
+Matching funds are limited 147to two times the amount originally distributed under subdivisions (1), 148 149 (3), (5), or (6) of subsection 10 of this section, whichever is applicable. - 12.
+New party and independent candidates certified prior to the primary election are eligible for revenues from the fund in the same amounts and at the same time as an uncontested primary election candidate and a general election candidate as specified in subsection 10 of this section.
+New party and independent candidates certified after the primary are eligible for revenues from the fund in the same amounts as a general election candidate, as specified in subsection 10 of this section. - 13.
+Participating and certified candidates shall report any money collected, all campaign expenditures, obligations, and related activities to the commission thirty days preceding a general election or a primary election in which the candidate was defeated.
+Upon the filing of this final report, the candidate shall return all unspent fund revenues to the commission.
+The commission shall ensure timely public access to campaign finance data and may utilize electronic means of reporting and storing information. - 166 14.
+The participating and certified candidate's campaign 167 treasurer shall obtain and keep: - 168 (1) Bank or other account statements for the campaign account 169 covering the duration of the campaign; - 170 (2) A vendor invoice stating the particular goods or services

-173 records to the commission upon its request.
+171 purchased for every expenditure of fifty dollars or more; and

+172 (3) A record proving that a vendor received payment for every 173 expenditure of fifty dollars or more in the form of a cancelled check, 174 receipt from the vendor or bank or credit card statement identifying 175 the vendor as the payee.

+The treasurer shall preserve the records for two years following the candidate's final report, required under subsection 11 of this section, for the election cycle.
+The candidate shall submit photocopies of the records to the commission upon its request.

-14. The commission may not distribute revenues to certified 174 175 candidates in excess of the total amount of money deposited in the fund as set forth in section 130.509.
-Notwithstanding any other provisions 176 of sections 130.500 to 130.518, if the commission determines that the 177 revenues in the fund are insufficient to meet distributions under 178 179 subsections 8 or 9 of this section, the commission may permit certified candidates to accept and spend contributions, reduced by any seed 180 money contributions, aggregating no more than five hundred dollars 181 per donor per election for gubernatorial candidates and two hundred 182183 fifty dollars per donor per election for state senate and state house 184 candidates, up to the applicable amounts set forth in subsections 8 and 9 of this section according to rules adopted by the commission.
-185
+15. The commission may not distribute revenues to certified candidates in excess of the total amount of money deposited in the fund as set forth in section 130.509.
+Notwithstanding any other provisions of sections 130.500 to 130.518, if the commission determines that the revenues in the fund are insufficient to meet distributions under subsection 10 of this section, the commission may permit certified candidates to accept and spend contributions, reduced by any seed money contributions, aggregating no more than five hundred dollars per donor per election for gubernatorial candidates, three hundred fifty dollars per donor per election for nongubernatorial statewide candidates, and two hundred fifty dollars per donor per election for state senate and state house candidates, up to the applicable amount set forth in subsection 10 of this section according to rules adopted by the commission.